Oil falls on concerns economic slowdown may dent fuel demand

 Investors will be paying close attention to comments by Fed Chair Jerome Powell when he addresses an annual global central banking conference in Jackson Hole, Wyoming, on Friday.

-U.S. central bank officials have "a lot of time still" before they need to decide how large an interest rate increase to approve at their Sept.
-20-21 policy meeting, Richmond Federal Reserve President Thomas Barkin said on Friday.
+US central bank officials have "a lot of time still" before they need to decide how large an interest rate increase to approve at their Sep 20-21 policy meeting, Richmond Federal Reserve President Thomas Barkin said on Friday.

 The Fed is seen as having more room to hike rates than central banks of other large economies which are more fragile.